alastairrosso/alastairrosso.github.io/README.md

-# alastairrosso.github.io
+# The Alastairrosso Portfolio

-Static site containing some of my works and projects
+A static site containing some of my projects (work in progress and complete)

+Just a place to show off some of the things I've made